obfutect/Money-Printer-Bot/doc/mpconfig-en.md

 On first run, the keypair file is encrypted automatically if it is not already encrypted.

 This value is startup-fixed and cannot be placeholder-bound.

+## `[server_config]`

+Optional embedded web dashboard configuration.

+This section controls the built-in browser UI and its listen port, but command-line flags can still override parts of it at startup.

+### `server_enabled`

+Type: `bool`, optional

+Enables embedded server mode from configuration.

+Current behavior:
+- if `true`, the bot starts the embedded web dashboard without requiring `--server`
+- if `false` or omitted, `--server` can still enable server mode from the command line

+### `password`

+Type: `string`, optional

+Password for the browser dashboard.

+This field is startup-fixed and must be a literal string.

+Actual password priority at startup:
+1. `BOT_PASSWD`
+2. `--server-pass`
+3. `server_config.password`
+4. generated password printed at startup

+### `port`

+Type: `u16`, optional

+Embedded server listen port.

+Current behavior:
+- default is `9090`
+- `--port` overrides `server_config.port`

+## `[auto_unwrap]`

+Optional WSOL balance-protection section.

+This section is relevant when `base_token` is WSOL.

+### `enabled`

+Type: bindable `bool`

+Controls whether the bot is allowed to automatically unwrap WSOL when wallet SOL falls below the configured minimum.

+### `minimum_balance`

+Type: bindable `u64`, optional

+Minimum wallet SOL balance, in raw lamports.

+Current behavior:
+- if this field is missing, no balance-based submission gating is applied
+- if this field is present and `enabled = false`, normal submission is skipped while wallet SOL is below the threshold
+- if this field is present and `enabled = true`, the bot may send a maintenance transaction to recover SOL from WSOL

+Current auto-unwrap implementation:
+- the maintenance path is independent from normal trading submission
+- it builds one versioned transaction that closes the canonical WSOL ATA and recreates it in the same transaction
+- retries continue until the transaction is accepted and the postcondition is confirmed
+- if available WSOL is not enough to raise wallet SOL above the configured minimum, normal submission remains skipped while the balance stays below the threshold

 ## `[external_config]`